morrowwolf/Barony13/.github/CONTRIBUTING.md

 ## Introduction

 Hi.
 If you are here because you are curious or interested in contributing - holy fucking shit THANK YOU!!
-You're totally free to contribute to this project as long as they follow the simple guidelines and specifications below.
-They're nothing too complex, just something to keep code quality at a tolerable level; it's in everyone's best interests - including yours! - if the same bug doesn't have to be fixed twice or thrice or daily because of your shitty duplicated code.
+You're totally free to contribute to this project, as long as they follow the simple guidelines and specifications below.
+They're nothing too complex, just something to keep code quality at a tolerable level; it's in our best interests - and yours too! - if the same bug doesn't have to be fixed twice or thrice or daily because of your shitty duplicated code.

-First things first, we want to make it clear how you can contribute (if you've never contributed before), as well as the kinds of powers the team has over your additions, to avoid any unpleasant surprises if your pull request is closed for a reason you didn't foresee.
+First things first, we want to make it clear how you can contribute (if you've never contributed before), as well as the kinds of powers the team has over your additions, to avoid any unpleasant surprises if your pull request is closed for no obvious reason.

+## ***A Warning Before You Spend 200 Hours on Stuff We Won't Accept***
+Generally, you are free to work on whatever you want to.
+You're giving us your skilled labour for free and we're not really going to be too picky about what you give us.
+We're just happy someone's helping.

+However, we do maintain the right to say no to shitty code or bad ideas.
+Before you start working on a big project, please ask the Host/Co-Host if they'd actually even accept such a big change.
+Keep in mind that most of the time they won't give a straight no, and will just bring it up at the next staff meeting, to see everyone else's opinion.

 ## Getting Started

-Ultimately you can make any change you want to this video game, provided you're coding for it.
-Keep in mind that the staff can close PRs that they deem to be not suited for the game, so it's a very good idea to ask about what you want to do ahead of time, before you've spent hours coding it.

-If you want to contribute the first thing you'll need to do is [set up Git](https://wiki.yogstation.net/wiki/Setting_up_git) so you can download the source code.
+### If You're New To Github
+Our co-host has created a dashing [guide in this repo's Wiki](https://github.com/morrowwolf/Barony13/wiki/How-to-Github) for how to operate Github, which is made to be short and easy to follow.

-We have a [list of guides on the wiki](https://wiki.yogstation.net/wiki/Guides#Development_and_Contribution_Guides) that will help you get started contributing to the Barony with Git and Dream Maker.
-For beginners, it is recommended you work on small projects like bugfixes at first.
-Ask around if there's any trivial bug or tweak that could be done, just so you can familiarize yourself with using Github and touching the code.
+Alternatively, we allow recommend reading the Yogstation guides on [setting up Git](https://wiki.yogstation.net/wiki/Setting_up_git) and [other things](https://wiki.yogstation.net/wiki/Guides#Development_and_Contribution_Guides) that will help you get started contributing to the Barony with Git and Dream Maker.

 ### If You're New To Programming
 Tell us you're new to coding on the [Discord](https://discord.gg/rbvCtP7).
 We'll hold your hand the whole way through your first PR, if you want.
 If you need other help learning to program in BYOND, check out this [repository of resources](http://www.byond.com/developer/articles/resources).

+For beginners, it is recommended you work on small projects like bugfixes at first.
+Ask around if there's any trivial bug or tweak that could be done, just so you can familiarize yourself with using Github and touching the code.

 ## Meet the Team